-Publication of the Erosion and Sediment Control Pollution Manual trainings were held throughout the summer and fall of 2012 and continue into 2013 for the regulated community due to the high demand.
+The final Erosion and Sediment Control Pollution Manual was announced as final in the Pennsylvania Bulletin on March 31, 2012.
+Three trainings were held for county conservation district and Department staff in multiple programs.
+Additional trainings were held throughout the summer and fall of 2012 and continue into 2013 for the regulated community due to the high demand.
 These additional training sessions for 2013 are as follows: